deepmodeling/DMFF/docs/dev_guide/arch.md

 ### 2.1.3 fftree

-We orgnize the forcefield parameters in a ForcefieldTree.
+We organize the forcefield parameters in a ForcefieldTree.
 This class provides four method to read and write the parameters in XML file.
 Once you need to develop a new generator in DMFF, the only way you access and modify the parameters is through the ForcefieldTree.

 ```python
 class ForcefieldTree(Node):